viamrobotics/docs/docs/services/slam/cloudslam/_index.md

 ## Mapping with a live machine (Online Mode)

-You can configure the [cloudslam-wrapper](https://github.com/viam-modules/cloudslam-wrapper) module and data capture on your machine to run SLAM in the cloud.
+To run SLAM in the cloud, configure the [`cloudslam-wrapper`](https://github.com/viam-modules/cloudslam-wrapper) module and data capture on your machine.

 ### Requirements

-To use cloudslam on a live machine, the following requirements must be met:
+To use CloudSLAM on a live machine, you must meet the following requirements:

 1. A cloudslam supported algorithm must be configured on the machine.
-Currently this is only the [cartographer module](../cartographer/).
+Currently only the [cartographer module](../cartographer/) is supported.
    Please configure a supported algorithm on the machine before continuing.

-2. A location owner API Key or higher.
-See [Add an API key](/cloud/rbac/#api-keys) to learn how to create a key!
+2. A location owner [API key](/cloud/rbac/#api-keys) or higher.

 ### Configuration

-1. Enable data capture and configure your `cloudslam-wrapper` SLAM service:
+To use CloudSLAM you must enable data capture and configure your `cloudslam-wrapper` SLAM service:

-{{< alert title="Tip - Managing Data Capture" color="tip" >}}
+{{< alert title="Tip: Managing Data Capture" color="tip" >}}
-Note that [Data Capture](/services/data/capture/) continuously monitors and captures your machine’s sensor data while the machine is running.
+Note that when the [data management service](/services/data/) is enabled, it continuously monitors and syncs your machine’s sensor data while the machine is running.
 To avoid incurring charges while not in use, [turn off data capture for your sensors](/services/data/capture/) once you have finished your SLAM session.
 {{< /alert >}}

 {{< tabs name="Create new map">}}